A ski or snowboard holiday in Canada is a dream to many UK snowsports enthusiasts, but might be more within reach than first imagined.

 As you can see the hotels and ski packages are comparable and at times cheaper than your average European ski trip!
 In return for a longer travel day, the added value to your holiday experience is huge.

-Here's a few more comparisons on the smaller details:
+Here are a few more comparisons on the smaller details:

 *Prices for France taken from Numeo.com.
 Prices from Fernie are local and based on an exchange rate of £1 = CAD$1.80.
 As many UK skiers will know, the prices shown here for France are a starting price, and prices at higher end/on-mountain restaurants may double or triple.
 In comparison, Fernie prices are low across the board and don't fluctuate a lot between in-town and on mountain- the price you see is the price you get and it's easy to budget and enjoy an evening out without breaking the bank.